phnsh/JioFi-2-lightweight-chrome-extension/README.md

 ## How to load the extension
 - Download this extension by clicking clone/download and downloading the zip file,
-- Unzip the file "JioFi-2-lightweight-chrome-extension" you downloaded
+- Unzip the file "JioFi-2-lightweight-chrome-extension.zip" you downloaded,
 - Go to `chrome://extensions` or More Tools > Extensions and enable "developer mode" on the top right,
-- Click "Load unpacked" on the top left and locate the folder you have unzipped
+- Click "Load unpacked" on the top left and locate the folder you have unzipped,
-- Go into the unzipped folder and select the folder "JioFi-2 battery status chrome extension"
+- Go into the unzipped folder and select the folder "JioFi-2 battery status chrome extension",
 - click done/open, now this enable the extension

 ## How to wake up the extension
-One you have loaded and enabled the extension from the above step, click on the extension's icon, this will wake up the extension.
+- Once you have loaded and enabled the extension from the above step, click on the extension's icon, this will wake up the extension.
-If you disconnect from the network, the text on the icon will read "NA", once you re-join the network, click on it again to wake it up.
+- If you disconnect from the network, the text on the icon will read "NA", once you re-join the network, click on it again to wake it up.